juliaguida/oystercard/oystercard/15_extracting_journey_log.md

 - [ ] Describe one of the SOLID principles.

 ## To complete this challenge:
-- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
+- [ ] Write up a plan for how you will interact with your code and manually test in `IRB`.
 - [ ] test drive the development of `JourneyLog` class
 - [ ] Initialise the `JourneyLog` with a `journey_class` parameter (hint: `journey_class` expects an object that knows how to create `Journey`s.
 Can you think of an object that already does this?)
 - [ ] `#start` should start a new journey with an entry station